olgastukova/dreamify/README.md

 # Dreamify

-## Description
+## Overview

-Dreamify is a platform where user can store his dreams, receive guidance on its realization and get inspiration.

-### Problem

-Most people have dreams and aspirations but shelve them because it feels complicated and time-consuming to fulfill them.
-Meanwhile, lots of dreams can come true this year or even this week!
-Dreamify addresses this by combining dream-journaling and AI-powered assistance.
-It eliminates the frustration of not knowing where to start or how to proceed, making the pursuit of dreams more achievable and fulfilling.

-### Requirements: Use Cases and Features
+This is a React application that allows users to store and manage a list of dreams.
+Users can add new dreams, mark them as completed, delete them, and get guidance on how to fulfill them using Chat GPT.

+###Features

 #### Home Page

-- Users can see new dream ideas for inspiration.
+- Users can see new dream ideas for inspiration(future functionality).
 - Users can go to a dream List.

 #### Dream List